 RSG's strong presence in Chittenden County warrants our first corporate expansion within Vermont.

-Bob Chamberlin and his workgroup complete the group's first signal timing project on Susie Wilson road, initiating the company's 'Design' practice.
+RSG completes its first signal timing project on Susie Wilson road, initiating the company's 'Design' practice.

 Colin High and Kevin Hathaway build the Environmental Performance Index model and database creating RSG's capability in avoided emissions modeling.